Beautiful cocktails with foam: the “how to”

 Achieving perfection when creating cocktails with foam has a bit of a way to go…

 Ramos Gin Fizz, Clover Club… those perfect cocktails with foam.
-Achieving this technique has its well known secrets, but some that are not yet revealed.
+Achieving this technique has its well-known secrets, but some are not yet revealed.

 “Shaking an egg white cocktail with a little soda water in the can is a technique I recently discovered through my friends at Silver Lyan,” says Deke Dunne to PUNCH, head bartender at the Allegory at the Eaton DC hotel.

 For cocktails with foam, such as for the Ramos Gin Fizz, soda water allows us to create a charged cocktail, which we add at the end to increase the thickness of the foam.

 Deke Dunne, meanwhile, creates a foam-laden Pisco Sour by adding half an ounce of soda water to his dry inverted shake.
 “What we found is that you do get a bigger, smoother head with a higher peak, but what really attracted me to the technique was how balanced the final product ended up being,” Dunne says.

 It’s crucial to dry shake for 10 to 15 seconds (no ice): “It really [rounds] out the cocktail and [leaves you with] the silkiest aftertaste,” he says.

 The soda water technique has been used by many bartenders to perfect their cocktails with foam.
 But other experts like Miguel Lancha, cocktail director at José Andrés’ gastronomic restaurant minibar, prefer a more scientific and precise approach to recipes and techniques and were initially skeptical of soda water.